Domination When the Stars Are Out: Definitions

-A \emph{claw}\marge{claw} is a trigraph with four vertices $a,b,c,d$, such that $\{b,c,d\}$ is stable and complete to $a$.
+\begin{definition}[claw, claw-free] A \emph{claw} is a trigraph with four vertices $a,b,c,d$, such that $\{b,c,d\}$ is stable and complete to $a$.
 Then $a$ is the \emph{center} of the claw.
-If no induced subtrigraph of a trigraph $G$ is isomorphic to a claw, then $G$ is \emph{claw-free}\marge{claw-free}.
+If no induced subtrigraph of a trigraph~$G$ is isomorphic to a claw, then $G$ is \emph{claw-free}. \end{definition}